thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/edge-management.md

 In contrast, **ThingsBoard Cloud**, is a fully managed, scalable, and fault-tolerant platform hosted in the cloud and dependent on an internet connection.
 While an **on-premises installation** can function without one, it does not offer the same inherent support for distributed data syncing.
 For more information, see the [What is ThingsBoard](/docs/{{peDocsPrefics}}getting-started-guides/what-is-thingsboard/){: target="_blank"} article.

+### The Key Differences Between Edge and Cloud

+Although **Edge is designed similarly to Cloud**, the main difference lies **in the location of data processing**:
+* **Edge** stores and processes data locally on the edge device.
+* **Cloud** stores and processes data centrally in the cloud.

+**Connectivity requirements** also differ:
+* **Edge** can operate independently of cloud connectivity.
+* **Cloud** is dependent on network availability.

+**Cluster deployment** is crucial for handling large-scale IoT applications with numerous devices and high data throughput:
+* **Edge does not support cluster deployment**.
+It is designed to operate, process and analyze data locally before synchronizing with the central ThingsBoard server.
+* **Cloud supports cluster deployment**.
+It refers to the deployment in a distributed architecture, where multiple nodes (instances) work together to ensure scalability, fault tolerance, and high availability.

 ## Synchronization Architecture

 **ThingsBoard Edge** and **ThingsBoard Cloud** communicate using the [gRPC (Remote Procedure Call) protocol](https://grpc.io/){: target="_blank"}.
 This communication channel allows for efficient data synchronization between edge devices and the cloud server, enabling a seamless flow of messages while minimizing overhead and latency.